-StiIl drinking Cabernet after that one bottle you liked five years ago?
-It can be intimidating to branch out from your go-to grape, but everyone wants their next wine to be new and exciting.
-How to choose the right one?
-Award-winning wine author Alice Feiring argues that while grape variety is important, a lot can be learned about wine by looking at the source: the ground in which it grows.
+Still drinking Cabernet after that bottle you liked five years ago?
+It can be intimidating to walk away from your grape of choice, but everyone wants their next wine to be new and exciting.
+How do you choose the right one?
+Award-winning wine author Alice Feiring says that while the grape variety is important, you can learn a lot about wine by looking at its source: the soil it grows in.

 The Dirty Guide to Wine organizes wines not by grape, not by region, not by New or Old World, but by bedrock.
-Feiring provides a clarifying account of the traditions and techniques of wine tasting, demystifying the practice and introducing a whole new way to enjoy wine to sommeliers and novice drinkers alike.
+Feiring provides a clear account of the traditions and techniques of wine tasting, demystifying the practice and introducing a whole new way of enjoying wine to sommeliers and novice drinkers alike.

-Alice Feiring is a James Beard Award—winning wine writer, author of The Battle for Wine and Love, and creator of the wine blog Veritas in Vino.
-She is the wine editor for the Los Angeles Times, and writes frequently for the Wall Street Journal, Saveur, the New York Times, and other publications.
+Alice Feiring, James Beard Award winner, is the author of The Battle for Wine and Love and the creator of the wine blog Veritas in Vino.
+She is an editor at the Los Angeles Times and writes frequently for the Wall Street Journal, Saveur, the New York Times and other publications.

-Pascaline Lepeltier, MS, is one of the world's top wine pros.
-From Anjou, France, she champions its Chenin.
-It is her deep belief that the word terroir is not to betaken in vain.
+Pascaline Lepeltier, MS, is one of the world's leading wine professionals.
+Originally from Anjou, France, she is the champion of Chenin.
+She is deeply convinced that the word "terroir" is not an empty word.

 The product is not available?
 Chat with us online to find out about the next shipment!